Alabama Vehicle Sales Tax & Fees [+ Calculator]

 Compared to other states, Alabama offers minimal rebates and incentives.
 For consumers, they do not have any state EV incentives regarding vehicle tax.
-However, there are utility incentives.
-For example, Alabama residents who own or lease a plug-in electric vehicle can enjoy a discounted TOU rate for energy consumed.

 Tax information and rates are subject to change, please be sure to verify with your local DMV.

 What is the sales tax on cars purchased in Alabama?

 Alabama’s car sales tax is 2%.
 However, counties and cities may charge additional tax on top of the 2%.
 Therefore, car tax in Alabama will begin at 2% but varies based on location.
 You can use Alabama’s Department of Revenue calculator to view sales tax for your location.

 Do I have to pay sales tax on a used car in Alabama?